symfony/symfony-docs/frontend/asset_mapper.rst

     import { Alert } from 'bootstrap';
     // ...

+All packages in ``importmap.php`` are downloaded into an ``assets/vendor/`` directory, which should be ignored by git (the Flex recipe adds it to ``.gitignore`` for you).
-It's recommended to ignore the ``assets/vendor/`` directory and not commit it to your repository.
-Therefore, you'll need to run the ``php bin/console importmap:install`` command to download the files on other computers if some files are missing:
+You'll need to run the ``php bin/console importmap:install`` command to download the files on other computers if some are missing:

 .. code-block:: terminal